-During a divorce, the court divides the parties’ marital property in a fair and equitable manner.
+During a divorce, the court divides the parties’ property in an equitable manner.
 In order to do so, the parties must truthfully disclose to each other their assets and liabilities.
 What happens when one spouse is dishonest, or even fraudulent, in his or her disclosures?
 A new case from the U.S. Court of Appeals for the First Circuit illustrates just how messy this issue becomes if there is a lack of full disclosure and hidden assets.

 The case, Foisie v.
 Worcester Polytechnic Institute, addresses an interesting issue in dividing marital property.
 This case grapples with the issue of if and where an allegedly defrauded ex-spouse can sue to recover purportedly hidden assets transferred to a third party corporation by the other ex-spouse following a divorce judgment.